slackapi/bolt-js/docs/_future/custom_functions.md

 You can also encapsulate your business logic separately from the function handler, then import what you need and build your functions that way.

 #### 3. Add function listener and handler(s)
 Once your function has been defined, you'll need to register a function listener to trigger the function's functionality as well as any other related events.

-To do this, you'll first create a file in `listeners/functions`.
-This file will use the defined function and also implement any needed additional logic - in this case, it'll send a message to greet someone based on what was submitted in the form from the greeting function in step 2.
+To do this, create a file in `listeners/functions`.
+This file will use the defined function and also implement any needed additional logic - in this case, it'll send a message to greet someone based on what is being passed in from the greeting function in step 2.

 ```js
 // For more information about functions: https://api.slack.com/future/functions